-May 2013 - Recently graduated Rhodes Lab member, Sarah Lowe, has been awarded the UMass Boston Distinguished Dissertation Award in the Social Sciences for 2012-2013.
+July 2013 - Recently graduated Rhodes Lab member, Sarah Lowe, was awarded the UMass Boston Distinguished Dissertation Award in the Social Sciences for 2012-2013.
 Congratulations!

 September 2012 - Jean Rhodes, David DuBois, Michael Karcher and other mentoring researchers recognized in "Building the youth mentoring knowledge base: Publishing trends and co-authorship networks" (Sept.
 2012) Journal of Community Psychology, Jennifer E. Blakeslee and Thomas E. Keller of Portland State University.

 August 4,2012 - Orlando, Florida: Sarah Lowe, a recent graduate of the clinical program and researcher in the Rhodes Lab, recently received the APA, Division 27 (Society for Community Research and Action) Dissertation Award.
 The purpose of the annual dissertation award is to identify the best doctoral dissertation on a topic relevant to the field of community psychology.

 July 23, 2011 - Portland OR: Sarah Schwartz, a researcher in the Center for Evidence-Based Mentoring, is a research fellow and speaker at the PSU Center for Interdisciplinary Mentoring Research Summer Symposium on Mentoring Research.

 July 22, 2012 - Jean Rhodes delivers Keynote at TeamMate Mentoring Program's annual meeting.

 May 7, 2012 - UMass Boston Chancellor Keith Motley hosts breakfast with local leaders for the Center.